CarlSargunar/Umbraco-Docker-Workshop/Workshop.md

 This workshop will be using the Clean starter kit for Umbraco.
 This is a great starting point, and will let us focus on the docker integration while giving us a great site to work with.

     dotnet add UmbDock package Clean

-At this point you can choose to continue in either Visual Studio or VS Code.

 Run the website by issueing the following command.